 He is a 2018--2021 Miller Fellow at UC Berkeley.
 Previously, he obtained a PhD in Computer Science from Cornell University, and a BS in Mathematics and Computer Science from the University of Washington.
 He is the recipient of a Microsoft PhD Fellowship and an NSF Graduate Research Fellowship.

 - Foundations of Data Science, Fall 2018.
-Research Fellow.
+Visiting Postdoc.